 Many modern scholars take it as a given that the longbow was superior in all three categories, and additionally that the bow was capable of a far greater rate of shot.
 They argue that the musket could only have replaced the bow for economic reasons.
 For example, a lack of quality wood to make bow staves, or musketeers being faster to train.
 Barwick thus present a major problem to the modern scholar who takes the economic position.
 The typical response is cite him out of necessity, but then ignore, disparage or outright lie about the content of his discourses.

 The worst culprit of this is Thomas Esper, whose award-winning (!) paper, The Replacement of the Longbow by Firearms in the English Army, published 1965, has been cited uncritically in many papers dealing with early modern firearms since.
-Esper says that “Barwick did not claim that the harquebus had an accurate range greater than 8-10 yards”, “Barwick constantly compared the weapons with a 12-yard range in mind,” and that Barwick’s argument against the bow “indicates a lack of understanding on aiming an arrow”.
+Esper says that “Barwick did not claim that the harquebus had an accurate range greater than 8-10 yards” (lie), “Barwick constantly compared the weapons with a 12-yard range in mind,” (lie) and that Barwick’s argument against the bow “indicates a lack of understanding on aiming an arrow” (Esper thinks he knows better than a man who was raised shooting the longbow).
 Esper ultimately writes off Barwick as a prejudiced snob.

 Esper could expect to get away with this in 1965, when Barwick’s discourses were not widely available.
 Bow Versus Gun, edited by Ernest Heath, which contained Smythe and Barwick’s discourses, was not published until 1976.
 Today, Barwick’s discourses are available to everyone with an internet connection.